shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Violent Dismissal

 You figure out how to exploit the volatile nature of your Formed spells.
 You may spend 1 AP to choose one of your Formed spells and make it explode.
-All creatures in a radius equal to your Cast Range and with line of sight of the Formed spell must make a Agility save.
-Success: they take true damage equal to the Formed spell’s MP cost divided by 2.
-Failure: they take true damage equal to the Formed spell’s MP cost and the Formed spell procs your Formed Spell Proc feature on them.
+All creatures in a radius equal to your Cast Range and with line of sight of the Formed spell must make an Agility Save.

+Success: The target takes true damage equal to your CM.
+Failure: The target takes true damage equal to your CM and the Formed spell procs your Formed Spell Proc feature on them.

 The Formed spell is destroyed immediately when it explodes.

-You may target a Formed spell with this feature even if it is outside your Cast Range or Tether Range.

-You can get one last use out of your Formed spells.
-You gain the following reaction:
+Additionally, you gain the following reaction:

 **Last Word**
 Trigger: One or more of your Formed spells is about to end, or you or another creature you can see dies